Please enable JavaScript to use file uploader.

 Attending New Faculty Orientation is a professional development requirement for all newly-hired faculty members, both full-time and non full-time faculty members.

-If a new non full-time faculty member has prior commitments on August 25 and are unable to attend New Faculty Orientation, they can attend New Faculty Orientation for Non Full-time Faculty:
+If a new non full-time faculty member has prior commitments on January 2 and are unable to attend New Faculty Orientation, they can attend New Faculty Orientation for Non Full-time Faculty, tentatively scheduled to take place on Tuesday, Jan.
+6, 2026 or Wednesday, Jan.
+7, 2026.

 We explain this and provide more details on our Welcome New Faculty Members: Understanding Your PD Requirements page.